The Value of Personalized Recommendations: Evidence from Netflix: Model Estimates and Validation

 \section{Model Estimates and Validation}

-We estimate our model using the viewership data for approximately 2 million active Netflix U.S. users for a period of 35 days (February 18, 2025 to March 25, 2025).
+We estimate our model using the viewership data for a random sample of approximately 2 million active Netflix U.S. users for a period of 35 days (February 18, 2025 to March 25, 2025).
 We first provide the model estimates and then discuss our experimental validation.